dominodatalab/domino-code-assist-docs/docs/app/example/drug-classification.md

 ## Tutorial

-Initialise the Low Code Assistant™.
+Initialise the Low Code Assistant (LCA).

 <img class="screenshot" src="../../../screenshots/app-example-drug-classification-initialise.png">

-Use the Low Code Assistant™ to load the drug classification data.
+Use LCA to load the drug classification data.

 <img class="screenshot" src="../../../screenshots/app-example-drug-classification-load-data.png">

-Use the Low Code Assistant™ to create a visualization.
+Use LCA to create a visualization.
 Flip the _Enable crossfilter_ toggle so that the visualization will become responsive to crossfilters.
 Click the <span class="blue-button">INSERT CODE</span> button.

 <img class="screenshot" src="../../../screenshots/app-example-drug-classification-create-visualization.png">